unibo-dtm-se-2324-Temporario/report/sections/03-design/index.md

 ## Modelling

+The **domain** on which Temporario is focused is time management, being a calendar app with the main functionalities relating to events, dates and scheduling.
+Its **bounded context** is the management of events (create, delete, edit).

 The **domain model** of the calendar application is designed to encapsulate the core business logic and data associated with events, ensuring that the application can effectively manage, display, and manipulate calendar events.
 This model is built using principles from Domain-Driven Design (DDD), focusing on clarity, maintainability, and separation of concerns.

 ![Class diagram](../../diagrams/class_diagram_image.png)